-The Nalu Ported Implantable Pulse Generator is a battery-free, microstimulator that comes in two 8-contact variations: 2 cm single-ported, and 2 cm dual-ported; and one 4-contact variation: 2 cm single-ported.
+The Nalu Ported Implantable Pulse Generator is a battery-free, microstimulator that comes in two 8-contact variations: 2 cm single-ported, and 2 cm dual-ported; and two 4-contact variations: 2 cm single-ported, and 2 cm dual-ported.
 The service life of the Implantable Pulse Generator is 18 years.